t4d-gmbh/voter-turnout-in-switzerland/README.md

   />
 </p>

-See also the animated version: [3D Scatter plot](https://mmoleiro.github.io/bokeh-plots/scatterplot-3D-animated/index.html).The purple plane results from the third regression:
+See also the animated version: [3D Scatter plot](https://mmoleiro.github.io/bokeh-plots/scatterplot-3D-animated/index.html).

+The purple plane results from the third regression where the target variable depends on both input variables $`X_1`$ and $`X_2`$:
 $$y = -0.381 \cdot x_1 + -0.2427 \cdot x_2 + 55.18$$
 The cyan (green) plane is a hypothetical plane if the *Social assistance rate* would fully mediate and therefore render the variable $`X_1`$  (Percentage of foreigners) insignificant:
 $$y = 0 \cdot x_1 + -0.2427 \cdot x_2 + 55.18$$
 As we can see the planes are not identical.
 It seems that some communes with a low *Social assistance rate* and a high *Percentage of foreign nationals* still have a relatively low *Voter turnout*.
 That phenomenon is not explained by the mediator.
 For that reason, we do not accept the *Social assistance rate* as a full mediator.

-### Con-founding scenario

-Perhaps the *Social assistance rate* is more of a confounder than a mediator.
-In this case, a high *Social assistance rate* would cause a low *voter turnout*, perhaps because people who are dependent on social welfare have too many worries in life to bother with elections.
-The high *Social assistance rate* would also cause a high *Percentage of foreign nationals*, perhaps because foreigners tend to move to communes with low rents, and these in turn are communes with a high *Social assistance rate*.
-We are unable to examine this relationship in more detail here as we do not have the necessary data.

-So far we don't know whether one of these causal models is correct.
-Can we use statistical methods to find out which of these models is the more plausible?

 ## References